Nettimi-Satya-Sai-Srinivas/Indian-Patent-Specifications-LaTeX-Template/README.md

     README              - This file.
     Form-2.tex          - A bare bones starter file for Form-2.
-    INFO.txt            - An information file that briefly describes the LaTeX packages used in Form-2.tex. signature.eps       - An illustration of signature in vector format. figure.eps          - An illustration of figure in vector format.
+    INFO.txt            - An information file that briefly describes the LaTeX packages used in Form-2.tex file. signature.eps       - An illustration of signature in vector format. figure.eps          - An illustration of figure in vector format.
     Form-2.pdf          - The generated PDF document of Form-2.